-Players would describe Alli’s coaching style as very active and fun.
+Players would describe Alli’s coaching style as high energy, technically focused, and character-driven.
 Alli is accessible and kind; she deeply affects the lives of her athletes.

-In addition to being a dedicated SoCal Coach, Alli is the Programs Coordinator.
+In addition to being a dedicated SoCal Coach, Alli is the Programs Coordinator and Assistant Coaching Director.

 Volleyball Instructor, B.A. in English and B.S. in Physical Education from San Diego State University

 SoCal Coach for 8 years

 Angel has been a fixture in North County volleyball for 20 years, and is a long-time SoCal 12 and under local program favorite.

 As a player, Angel made her mark at Mira Costa college and was a two-year starter at Lewis-Clark College.